Cross-lease to Freehold

 A cross-lease is a type of subdivision in which two or more parties share ownership in a piece of land and (cross) lease dwellings to each other.
 This was a popular subdivision method from the 19670s – 90’s, but it’s not commonly used now.

-Who owns the title in a cross-lease?
+Who Owns the Title in a Cross-lease?

 Cross-lease titles are a form of title where each party owns a share of the underlying Freehold title.
 The “exclusive use” area used by each party is then leased back from the other owners (usually for a period of 999 years).

-What is the history of cross-leases?
+What is the History of Cross-leases?

 Cross-leases were created in the early 1960s to avoid restrictions on the subdivision of land and were a way to address access to affordable housing at that time.
 There are 215,958 cross-lease titles in New Zealand, of which 100,148 (47 per cent) are in Auckland.